-Dover Air Force Base is located in the "First State," and the center of the Delmarva - Delaware, Maryland and Virginia - Peninsula.
-Dover AFB is home to the Department of Defense's largest aerial port and more than 11,000 Airmen and joint service members, civilians and families.
+Dover Air Force Base is located in the "First State" at the center of the Delmarva - Delaware, Maryland and Virginia - Peninsula.
+Dover AFB is home to the Department of Defense's largest aerial port and nearly 9,000 Airmen and joint service members, civilians and families.
 Its personnel are responsible for global airlift aboard assigned C-5M Super Galaxy and C-17 Globemaster III aircraft.
-Additionally, the 436th Airlift Wing serves as host for key partners such as the Air Force Reserve's 512th Airlift Wing, the Air Force Mortuary Affairs Operations (AFMAO), the Armed Forces Medical Examiner System (AFMES) and the Joint Personal Effects Depot (JPED), jointly responsible for the dignified return of fallen American service members.
+Additionally, the 436th Airlift Wing hosts key partners, such as the Air Force Reserve's 512th Airlift Wing, Air Force Mortuary Affairs Operations (AFMAO), the Armed Forces Medical Examiner System (AFMES) and the Joint Personal Effects Depot (JPED), jointly responsible for the dignified return of fallen American service members.

-The 436th and 512th AWs fly hundreds of missions throughout the world providing movement of outsized cargo and personnel on scheduled, special assignment, exercise and contingency airlift missions.
-Together, they account for 25 percent of the nation's strategic airlift capability, projecting global reach to more than 100 countries.
+The 436th and 512th AWs fly hundreds of missions throughout the world, providing movement of outsized cargo and personnel on scheduled, special assignment, exercise and contingency airlift missions.
+Together, they account for 20 percent of the nation's strategic outsized airlift capability, projecting global reach to more than 100 countries.

 AFMAO is charged with fulfilling the nation's sacred commitment of ensuring dignity, honor and respect to the fallen and care, service and support to their families.
 A solemn dignified transfer of remains is conducted upon arrival at Dover AFB from the aircraft to a transfer vehicle to honor those who have given their lives in the service of the country.
 The vehicle then moves the fallen to the Port Mortuary at the Charles C. Carson Center for Mortuary Affairs.
 Once positively identified, fallen service members are prepared for transport to their final destination as determined by the family.